Barry-84/CppND-Capstone-Snake-Game/README.md

 ### `snake.cpp` and `snake.h`
 The snake's head is updated based on the input provided either manually or automatically.
 Subsequently, the snake's body is updated.

 ## Rubric Points
 The following rubric points are handled in this project.
 ### Loops, Functions, I/O
 - The project demonstrates an understanding of C++ functions and control structures.
+(switch case in Controller::AutoGuideSnake(Snake &snake), line 35, switch case in Snake::UpdateBody() line 49 )
 - The project accepts input from a user as part of the necessary operation of the program.
+(main.cpp, line 23)
 ### Object Oriented Programming
 - The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
+(Food.cpp)
 - All class data members are explicitly specified as public, protected, or private.
 - All class members that are set to argument values are initialized through member initialization lists.
+(Controller, Game, GridModel, PathPlanner, Renderer, Snake)
 - One function is overloaded with different signatures for the same function name.
+(Function Renderer::Render() )

 ### Memory Management
 - At least two variables are defined as references, or two functions use pass-by-reference in the project code.

 ## Dependencies for Running Locally

 * cmake >= 3.7